 What is food rescue?

 Food rescue involves taking food that is not sellable but is still usable and delivering it to those who need it and can put it to good use.
-The food we pick up is not spoiled or rotten.
-On the contrary, the food may not look perfect but is still edible and nutritious!
+The food we pick up is not spoiled, rotten or out of code.
+The food may not look perfect but is still nutritious and delicious!

 Where does Lovin’ Spoonfuls rescue food from?
 Where does the food go after it has been “rescued”?

-Lovin’ Spoonfuls works with a number of local grocery stores (including Stop & Shop, Trader Joe’s and Whole Foods), produce wholesalers, and local farms.
-We also work with local restaurants and caterers, although prepared food is the smallest category of food pickups.
-Lovin’ Spoonfuls focuses on fresh, healthy food: produce, whole grains, and lean protein.
+Lovin’ Spoonfuls works with a number of local grocery stores (including Whole Foods, Trader Joe’s and Hannaford Supermarkets), produce wholesalers, farmers markets, and local farms.
+Lovin’ Spoonfuls rescues fresh, healthy food: produce, whole grains, and lean protein.

-Every weekday, Lovin’ Spoonfuls’ two drivers set out in our refrigerated trucks to pick up excess food from grocery stores, farms, and other food establishments and deliver it to local nonprofit organizations.
-After they pick up the food, our drivers deliver it to our nonprofit partners including homeless shelters and soup kitchens such as Pine Street Inn, Boston Rescue Mission, and Haley House as well as other social assistance agencies such as Respond and Bridge Over Troubled Waters.
+Every weekday, Lovin’ Spoonfuls’ three drivers set out in our temperature controlled trucks to pick up excess food from grocery stores, farms, and other food establishments and deliver it to local nonprofit partners including homeless shelters and soup kitchens such as Pine Street Inn, Boston Rescue Mission, and Haley House as well as other social assistance agencies such as Respond and Community Servings.

 How is Lovin’ Spoonfuls different from a food bank?

 Food banks rely on warehouses and other overnight storage facilities to maintain their inventory of non-perishable goods.
-Lovin’ Spoonfuls utilizes a direct distribution system- we pick up food and deliver it to our beneficiaries that same day.
-We do not store food because we work with primarily perishable products and we want to ensure that the food is put to use as soon as possible.
+Lovin’ Spoonfuls utilizes a direct distribution system – we pick up food and deliver it to our beneficiaries that same day.
+We do not store or ‘bank’ food because we work with primarily perishable products: direct-distribution ensures direct access.

 How big a problem is food waste?